-In our previous blog posts we already gave you 3 most crucial reasons for keeping construction site records.
-It looks that we touched on the subject of importance of record keeping in construction, however, we are being asked why it is important to keep job site documentation.
+We are being asked why it is important to keep job site documentation.
 Therefore, we decided to provide a few more insights about the topic.
 For new starters in construction it may be a beginners guideline or introduction to construction management.
 For those more experienced site managers, field supervisors or superintendents it may serve as a reminder or summary of their daily experiences with construction site records.

 Construction sites are often build by extensive experience, complex activities, detailed design and planning and co-ordination between various parties involved.
 Usually, there is also a lot of issues involved in that process.
 In order to make sure different people understand each other construction teams work according to various documents.
 These might be drawings or procedures that help us in building and completing construction projects.
 Different parties involved on the job site might have different objectives towards keeping records from work progress and daily activities.

 Keeping daily records may be beneficial for your client